Pastry and Dessert Recipes and Menus

 • Seal them with a bit of egg wash: fold over one end and using a finger rub a small amount of beaten egg on the part that will overlap.
 Press to seal.

-• When removing from the hot oil after frying, using tongs to assist you, carefully lift to paper or cloth toweling.
-Let cool only slightly and gently remove from the molds.
-If they are left to cool completely on the forms, they may be difficult to remove, and they can become brittle and break apart.
+• When removing from the hot oil after frying, remove while they are still hot.
+If they are too hot to handle place on cloth or paper toweling and let cool only barely, then gently remove from the cannolis from their molds.
+If the cannoli shells are left to cool completely on the forms, they may be difficult to remove, and they can break during removal.
+Always remove while they are still warm.

-• Use a thermometer if frying them without a fryer.
-This will help you self regulate the fire (heat source) to keep the oil at the optimum temperature as required by the individual recipe.
+• Use a frying thermometer.
+This will help you regulate the heat source to keep the oil at the optimum temperature as required by the individual recipe.

-• The scraps of cannoli dough are great for frying up and sprinkling with powdered sugar; good for when children desperately want to taste one of the finished unfilled cannolis that you have reserved for your event (ok, for the makers as well...)
+• And since the dough doesn't like to be reworked, use the scraps as a snack.
+The scraps of cannoli dough are great for frying up and sprinkling with powdered sugar; good for when children desperately want to taste one of the finished unfilled cannolis that you have reserved for your event.
+Note: this applies to the makers as well. :)

 Cannoli Dough (no egg version)

 This is my favorite recipe for cannolis, and is one I created.
-Creates a nicely colored dough, and fairs well with a multitude of fillings.
-If making ahead, simply wrap after kneading, place in cooler, and allow to come to room temperature before rolling.
+It creates a nicely colored dough, and pairs well with a multitude of fillings.
+If making ahead, simply wrap after kneading, place in cooler, and allow it to come to room temperature before rolling.
+This contains no eggs.

 Place flour in a bowl and sprinkle with sugar and salt.
 Stir in the butter and the Marsala until a dough forms.
 Transfer to a work surface and knead the dough until smooth, about 5 to 10 minutes.
 Let rest on counter for about a half an hour before rolling out.
 This dough also can be chilled overnight for advance preparation; simply allow to come to room temperature before rolling.
 When ready for rolling, cut dough in half and roll out very thin.
 Cut into desired sized shapes and roll around cannoli forms.
 Fry a few at a time in hot oil (350°F) until browned and done.
 Carefully remove from the oil and allow to cool slightly before removing from the molds.
 Cool completely and use immediately, or allow to cool and wrap tightly for later use.